Stop poisoning our wildlife

 - Support Birdlife Australia in this campaign by writing to Bunnings and other stockists and politely ask them to STOP stocking second generation rodenticides such as Talon, Fast Action RatSak and The Big Cheese Fast Action.

 - Sign and share the Act for Birds petition

 - Write to Port Stephens Council and ask them what they are doing to reduce the use of second generation poisons?
-Recommend that they issue restrictions to all pest control contractors.
-Let’s do what Margaret River in WA did – declared itself an “Owl Friendly” Shire and only allows the use of first generation baits.
+Let’s do what Margaret River in WA did – declared itself an ‘Owl Friendly’ Shire, allowing the use of first generation baits only.

 - Write to the Australian Pesticides and Veterinary Medicines Authority (APVMA) asking them to prohibit the sale of widely available second generation anti-coagulant rodenticides to the public.
 Email firstname.lastname@example.org or sign the petition on the Birdlife webpage.